Koyla: Development

 Rakesh Roshan got the idea of making Koyla when he was shooting for his other directorial venture Karobaar: The Business of Love in 1992, which got delayed and was finally released in 2000.
 Koyla tells the story of a simple-hearted village girl who falls in love with her torturing husband's mute servant, who then takes revenge against his boss.
 The film was also Rakesh Roshan's first film to feature DTS 5.1 surround sound.

-Casting

-Roshan had approached Sunny Deol for the role of Shankar after watching the latter's action scenes in the 1996 films Jeet and Ghatak: Lethal.
-Due to unknown reasons, Deol rejected the role.
-Roshan offered the role to Shah Rukh Khan, who had worked with him in King Uncle (1993) and Karan Arjun (1995).

-Sonali Bendre was the initial choice to play Gauri, but Roshan later signed Madhuri Dixit.
-Koyla marked the second collaboration between Khan and Dixit following Anjaam (1994) after which they also starred in Dil To Pagal Hai (1997), Gaja Gamini (2000), Hum Tumhare Hain Sanam (2002), and Devdas (2002).

 Filming

 Principal photography of Koyla began in June 1996.
 A song of the film, Tanhai Tanhai, and some of the scenes, were shot at the Nuranang Falls (the Jang Falls) & Sela Lake near Jang Town north of Sela Tunnel/Sela Pass in Tawang district of Arunachal Pradesh.
 Other scenes were also filmed in Hyderabad and south areas of Ooty.

 During the shooting of the film's one of the popular songs, Ghungte Mein Chanda, Khan fractured his leg.
 The other song of the film, Dekha Tujhe Toh, was to be therefore exited from the film because of his fracture, but after Khan's leg got fully well, the song was shot.
 The sound of real pots was used for the background music of Dekha Tujhe Toh.